kleinhob-cell/reference-guides/dev_playbook/dev_playbook_master.md

   *Workflow:*
   - Draft spec
   - Use AI prompts for scaffolding and code generation
-  - Self-review and test (AI prompt)
+  - Self-review and test w/ AI Prompt
   - Deploy and automate

 - **Copilot Refactoring**